Ingush tower: Middle Ages revival

-There are about 150 tower settlements (auls) in modern-day Dzheyrakhsky District, and most contain semi-combat and combat towers.
+There are about 150 tower settlements (auls) in Dzheyrakhsky District, and most contain semi-combat and combat towers.
 Many villages were fortified with towers linked by high stone defensive walls.
 The combat towers reach a thickness of one meter at the base when combined with walls, which reflects the high level of development of medieval Ingush architecture, and the regularity of warfare including invasion, internecine conflicts, and control of the routes between the South Caucasus and plains of the North Caucasus.

-The settlements evolved into medieval fortress as their populations grew.
+The settlements evolved into fortresses as their populations grew.
 Each settlement resembled a small "medieval city", a self-sufficient entity inhabited by close relatives from one or more clans (teips.)
-Authority was vested in elected elder who was subject to popular law (adat) and handled foreign relations.
+Authority was vested in elected elders who were subject to popular law (adat) and handled foreign relations.
 The interests of "free and equal citizens" was reflected in policy.
 Settlements in a mountain gorge could form "federations of towns and villages".
 The largest settlement, or the one best placed geographically to control the pass, acted as a capital.

 Distinct Ingush style

-Compared to towers from neighboring cultures, the architectural style of Ingush towers is notable for its grace and use of masonry for small details including horse feeders built into walls and fences, hitching posts protruding like reels, and window canopies, etc. Ingush towers have been described as picturesque.
-Ingush towers also have much higher height to base width ratios, on the order of 10:1.
+Compared to towers from neighboring cultures, the architectural style of Ingush towers is notable for its grace and use of masonry for small details including horse feeders built into walls and fences, hitching posts protruding like reels, and window canopies.
+Ingush towers also have high height to base width ratios, on the order of 10:1.

 In 1931, Ukrainian traveller and explorer M. Kegeles wrote:

 From the ancient monuments that have been preserved here, it is obvious how talented and gifted the Ingush are.
 These people, who knew nothing of the alphabet, at a time when Moscow was still a village, were already building high stone towers on rocks, 26 or more meters high.
 We can say that the first skyscrapers did not appear in America, but here, in the Caucasus Mountains.

 Soviet archaeologist and historian Evgeny Krupnov wrote in his "Medieval Ingushetia":